BestUserNameYouWillSee/angular-spotify/README.md

 Made a search page in which you can search for artists.
 You can't go to the specific artist yet.

 # Problems
 you can't use the spotify API on firefox.
-I don't know the reason for this, but I'm guessing it's because it's blocked in localhost
+I don't know the reason for this, but I'm guessing it's because it's blocked in localhost.